 - Motorsport UK Radio Co-ordinator for Scotland

 My first exposure to rallying was as a teenager in 1977 when the Scottish Rally had a service halt on Edzell Muir.
 A quick bit of autograph hunting and then dad was persuaded to take us to Dunkeld to see the cars through Craigvinean.
 I was hooked.
 A club competitor on Road Rallies, Autotests and Production Car Trials, attention turned to marshalling when family came along and I joined SMMC in 1989.
 I soon got involved with the Motorsport Radio Group and became a licensed Controller, taking over the co-ordination of the MRG in 2004.
 I was particularly pleased to be part of the team that organised Rally of Scotland from 2009-11.
-In 2017 I was appointed Treasurer of the Club.

 I started marshalling in the early 1980’s when I accompanied my then boyfriend to the Hackle and Scottish rallies that ran stages in Craigvinean.
 Motorsport took a back seat when family came along but as soon as they could look after themselves, I returned to help as a Radio Marshal supplemented by the odd trip to the Tour of Mull and to Yorkshire for the Trackrod.
 Away from the radio, I have assisted in organising events and being a member of the results team.

-After several years of marshalling at all sorts of events (including the infamous marshals training day at Croft on 6 April 1974 and the quagmire of a rallycross that was Knockhill’s first event on 5 January 1975), I was asked in 1977, if I would be interested in joining the recently formed rescue crew.
-This I did, and some 900 events later, I finally hung up my overalls after the 2014 Roger Albert Clark Rally.
+After several years of marshalling at all sorts of events (including the infamous marshal’s training day at Croft on 6 April 1974 and the quagmire of a rallycross that was Knockhill’s first event on 5 January 1975), I was asked in 1977, if I would be interested in joining the recently formed rescue crew.
+This I did, and over 900 events later, I finally hung up my overalls after the 2014 Roger Albert Clark Rally.

 I started motorsport marshalling over 30 years ago.
 I have been a fully licensed rescue crew member for over 25 years, covering many events from grand prix to stock car racing.